 Sara doesn’t normally drink milk, but she has a glass along with some freshly baked cookies.
 Soon after, she starts having trouble breathing and then vomits.
 Someone tells her that her reaction means she’s lactose intolerant.
 Are they right?

 No, they’re not.
 Sara’s reaction indicates she has a dairy allergy.
 And while both lactose intolerance and a milk allergy produce unpleasant symptoms, an allergy is a more serious condition that she should discuss with her doctor.

 Although there’s no milk allergy treatment that will resolve the issue permanently, you can prevent reactions by avoiding milk.
 This includes all types of milk (whole, low-fat, skim, buttermilk, etc.), yogurt, ice cream, cheese and butter, as well as anything that contains these foods.
 You should also be aware of milk components that can be found in processed foods, such as casein, whey and any ingredient that starts with “lact” (lactate, for example).
 And when eating out, it’s important to ask how your food was prepared.
 If it was prepped or finished using milk or butter, for instance, this can cause an allergic reaction.

-If you think you have a dairy allergy, you should make an appointment to talk with a doctor at Baptist Health.
+If you think you have a milk or dairy allergy or might be lactose intolerant, you should make an appointment to talk with a doctor at Baptist Health.